H-Anna/Clover/README.md

 # Clover - Baseware for Desktop Mascots
 Software dedicated to display a desktop mascot that talks to the user and provides various other functions.
-Known among certain
 ## Features:
 ### Out-of-the-box
 Although this software is still Work In Progress, supported features may include: